froldev/froldev-php-star-wars/README.md

 1. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.

-2. Go to [http://localhost:8000](http://localhost:8000) with your favorite browser and see, add, update and remove your satr Wars.
+2. Go to [http://localhost:8000](http://localhost:8000) with your favorite browser and see, add, update and remove your Star Wars.